JanRose1/Neg_Select_Pred/README.md

 **Changes Due to Time Constraints**

+Code is intended to be run on the great_lakes_research cluster

 Given the unprecedented difficulty in implementing several coding functionalities the code has been severely reduced to its most basic and functional form
 For the moment through the use of a jupyter notebook users will be able to manually input their desired Amino Acid sequences as strings within a specific cell in the jupyter notebook that acts as main.
 It can only evaluate two AA sequences at a time but the ouput will be the standard free energy of binding of both sequences.
 Given that one sequence is meant to be a peptide and the other the MHCI/MHC II protein/or the variable region of the T-Cell receptor.
 By keeping the peptide sequence constant you can essentially compare standard free energy changes directly and thus determine if the T-Cell undergoes negative selection based on the result.